stephenajulu/julzinsight.co/content/about.md

 sections:
   - type: content_section
     content: >-
-      Julz Insight is a company dedicated to building innovative and impactful products, brands, experiences, and technologies.
-We are driven by our passion and curiosity for innovative, storytelling, product design and value addition.
+      We’re Julz Insight, and our mission is to change the world.
+We build products and brands that people love, services that make lives easier, developments that shape the future.
+Our team is passionate about bringing out the best in every project and building a community where we can come together to share ideas, challenges, and opportunities.
+Our main aim is building innovative and impactful solutions.
     image: images/about.jpg
     image_alt: Our team in the meeting room
   - type: grid_section